aitorsanz/lab1-git-race/description.md

 You can find more tasks if you type the command `gradle tasks` in your terminal.

-You can find this information with some examples [here](https://docs.gradle.org/current/userguide/tutorial_java_projects.html)

 #USE OF MAVEN AS A JAVA PROJECT BUILDING TOOL

 Maven is a tool used for building and managing Java-based projects.
 The primary goal of Maven is to allow developers to comprehend the complete state of a development effort in the shortest period of time, Maven helps us: